RMWinslow/papersdrafts/contagion/notes_newman_poisson_altutil.md

 Actually I think this implies that a more transmissive contagion reduces the cost of connections.
 THat's not what I want at all.

 ## TODO with this:
 - [ ] What if I just multiply by $$\Psi$$ instead of $$\Psi^\Psi/\Psi$$
 - [ ] What if I divide the benefit by $$\Psi$$?
 Like risk of contagion decreases the joy of communing with others?
 Will that have a similar effect?
 (Wait no, I don't think that will work.
 It's the **zero** contagion case that's causing me problems.
 - [ ] Some other stuff to try to make the optimum noninfinite at 0.
 Subtract AN? constant cost of connections?
+- [ ] What if I add a cost of the form D*N?

 Or if that doesn't work, just give up, make the graphs, assume we aren't in a disease free equilibrium, and start writing stuff up.
+(Actually, I don't think this works too well.
+Can't really say much about how the reponse distribution changes for intermediate values of $$\Psi$$.